Data Security

 or downloadFile

-With client-side encryption, the SDK encrypts file data before it's uploaded to the storage service.
-The receiving client must decrypt the data upon download using the same key before it's displayed in the end-user application.
+With client‑side encryption, the SDK encrypts file data before upload.
+The receiving client decrypts the data on download using the same key before it is displayed in the end‑user application.

 - Node.js